joshrouwhorst/qbp/README.md

 If you need to limit processing your items by a number of items within a timeframe then this should help.
 Rate limiting adjusts the number of threads running simultaneously and makes sure each item takes a minimum amount of time to process in order to meet limit expectations.

-In the options object you pass to `qbp` you can set `rateLimit` which is the maximum number of items allowed to process within the a time frame, `rateLimitSeconds` which is that timeframe in seconds, `rateUpdate` which is a function that can get called with updates every time the rate limit check runs, and `rateFidelity` which is how often you want the rate limiting check to run within `rateLimitSeconds`.
-So a fidelity of 16 (which is the default value) in with a `rateLimitSeconds` of 3600 would check and adjust the rate limiting every 225 seconds, running 16 times in 3600 seconds.
+In the options object you pass to `qbp` you can set:

+- `rateLimit` which is the maximum number of items allowed to process within the a time frame.
+- `rateLimitSeconds` which is that timeframe in seconds.
+- `rateUpdate` which is a function that can get called with updates every time the rate limit check runs.
+- `rateFidelity` which is how often you want the rate limiting check to run within `rateLimitSeconds`.
+  - So a `rateFidelity` of 16 (which is the default value) with `rateLimitSeconds` set to 3600 would check and adjust the rate limiting every 225 seconds, running 16 times in 3600 seconds.

 At any time **you can programmatically add rate limiting** to a queue by calling `queue.rateLimit()` and passing in the `rateLimit`, `rateLimitSeconds`, and `rateFidelity` values.